rwilson504/Blogger/dataverse-link-to-specific-app/dataverse-link-to-specific-app.md

 uriHost(outputs('Get_CDS_Record')?['body/value'][0]?['@odata.id'])
 ``

-The get the url in PowerApps you have two
+The get the url in PowerApps you have some options.
+You can call a Power Automate flow which will call out to a CDS record and return the host url using the same method I described earlier or you can utilize the Environment URL PCF control from Dan Cox
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjMxNzMyMDY0LC02MzQ4NzIxMjksLTg0Mz
+eyJoaXN0b3J5IjpbLTQ5ODY4MTQ2MCwtNjM0ODcyMTI5LC04ND
-c5OTQ3Ml19
+M3OTk0NzJdfQ==
 -->